1. Cricket Basics

 E.g. A scores 267 runs.
 B must make 268 for a win.
 If B makes 267, it is a tie.
 Anything less is a loss for B.

 Note: the term "innings" is always in the plural form; and when referring to "a team's innings," it refers that particular team's turn to bat, i.e. batting innings.
-The use of the word innings in this article will henceforth only refer to a team's battings innings.
+The use of the word innings will henceforth only refer to a team's batting innings.

 The team which is batting aims to score runs, either to set a total or chase a target set by the opposition.
 The bowling team tries to limit the runs scored by the batting team and at the same time to get the opposition players out – dismiss them, so that they cannot bat further in the innings.